musaleshkov/auction-search-scout/README.md

   `apps/web/src/types/lot.ts`.
 This keeps each app self-contained without requiring a shared package or workspace configuration.
 - **Object.freeze on cache** — the in-memory lot data is frozen at startup to prevent accidental mutation.
-- **Country name mapping** — the API returns `country_name` alongside `country` (ISO code) on each lot, and filter country options include both `code` and `name`.
-The frontend never maps country codes.
+- **Country name mapping** — the API returns `country_name` alongside `country` (ISO code) so the frontend never needs to map codes.
-- **Filters from filtered results** — the category dropdown reflects only categories present in the currently matching lots.
-Country options accumulate across searches so users can always see all available countries.
+- **Filters from filtered results** — the category/country dropdowns reflect only the currently matching lots, not all 60 items.
 - **Zod validation** — query parameters are validated with detailed error messages before processing.

 ## Assumptions